nyedr/agile-track/SRS.md

 ### 4.2 Software Interfaces

-The application will use Next.js and TypeScript for the main framework, Prisma and PostgreSQL for the database, NextAuth for authentication, Helmet.js for security, and Zod for input validation.
+The application will use Next.js and TypeScript for the main framework, Prisma and MongoDB for the database, NextAuth for authentication, Helmet.js for security, and Zod for input validation.

 ## 5. Non-Functional Requirements